minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

       --create-namespace \
       tenant-ns tenant-|operator-version-stable|.tgz

 #.
-Expose the tenant Console port
+Expose the Tenant Console port

    Use the ``kubectl port-forward`` command to temporarily forward traffic from the MinIO pod to the local machine: